Invertisment/tetris-wannabee/README.md

-# node-cljs
-Initlal node project for node apps with updated dependencies

-I went through this guide: https://cb.codes/setting-up-a-node-cljs-project-with-leiningen-and-npm/ and updated the dependencies as well as I could.
+# cljs + cljc + speclj
+Proberly I will rename this if I'll succeed.
+If it won't depricate.
+Yes, I know about the two grammar errors I just wanted to type them.

 auto build:
 lein cljsbuild auto

-npm run-script nodemon
+specs:
+lein spec -a

+html:
+index.html